tjx666/vscode-versionlens/README.md

     default: ''
     description: >
       Inserts this prefix before the version when clicking on the code lens link.

-  versionlens.satisfyOnly:
-    type: boolean
-    default: false
-    description: >
-      When set to true will check if the latest version is within the range specified by the local version and displays 'satisfied' if local version is in range.
 ```

 ### Preview